How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Small scuff marks on the skirtingWear and tearNo

-Deep scratches on the hardwood floorDamageYes
+Deep scratches on hardwood floorDamageYes

 Loose door hinge from daily useWear and tearNo

-The door hinge pulled out of the wallDamageYes
+Door hinge pulled out of the wallDamageYes

 If a charge appears on your deduction list and you believe it falls in the “wear and tear” column, that is a legitimate reason to dispute it in writing.